NASCAR at Chicagoland 2018: Start Time, Ticket Info, Lineup, TV Schedule, More

 It was starting to look like nobody could break up the Busch-Harvick party until June.

-There, Truex grabbed his second and third wins of the season, first at Pocono, then Sonoma.
-He led 62 laps at the latter on his way to the win, second only to his 125 led in a victory this season back at California in March.
+Then Truex grabbed his second and third wins of the season, first at Pocono and then at Sonoma.
+He led 62 laps at the latter on his way to the win, second only to the 125 he led in a victory this season at California in March.

-It's a bad time for the rest of the field to watch Truex get hot considering his recent history at Sonoma.
-He won this event in 2017 by leading 77 laps and the year before that took home the checkered flag after leading 32.
+It's a bad time for the rest of the field to watch Truex get hot considering his recent history at Chicagoland.
+He won this event in 2017 by leading 77 laps, and the year before that he took the checkered flag after leading 32.

-A week ago might be even more impressive though, as Truex won by a margin of 10.5 seconds.
-He's habitually starting to win races by huge margins, as ESPN's Matt Willis pointed out: "Truex has multiple wins this season of more than 10 seconds.
+His performance at Sonoma might be even more impressive given Truex won by a margin of 10.5 seconds.
+He's habitually starting to win races by huge margins, as ESPN.com's Matt Willis pointed out: "Truex has multiple wins this season of more than 10 seconds.
 Prior to this season, nobody had won by a margin that large since Kurt Busch at Texas in 2009.
 In another pit-strategy-aided victory, Busch won by more than 25 seconds."

-Based on the big outcomes, one gets the feeling Truex could be heading for more victories sooner rather than later.
-He's the obvious favorite in Chicago, where he has a chance to make it not only three in a row at the event, but three out of his last four.
+Based on the big outcomes, Truex could be heading for more victories sooner rather than later.
+He's the obvious favorite in Chicago, where he has a chance to make it not only three in a row at the event but three wins in four races this season.

 What LBJ's Opt-Out Means for Every Suitor